ENGLISH

 pedophile priests alone over the past fifty years.
 Over

-transferred pedophiles from one assignment or parish to another,
+deliberately transferred pedophiles from one assignment or

-has already been paid out by the church to victims, with another
+abuse.
+About $4 Billion has already been paid out by the

-have been recorded.
+clerical sexual abuse have been recorded.

 State Attorney Generals have attempted to deal with this